directus/v8-archive/docs/README.md

 * `TEXT`
 @TODO LIST ALL DATATYPES HERE

+### Skip Activity Log
+`skip_activity` is a parameter used if you need to perform an action through the API but do not want the event stored within `directus_activity`.
+Many features of Directus use the activity table, and it is important for accountability – so please use this parameter judiciously.

 ## Authentication
 Most endpoints are checked against the permissions settings.
 If a user is not authenticated or isn’t allowed to access certain endpoints then API will respond with either a `401 Unauthorized` or a `403 Forbidden` respectively.
 In addition to these status codes, the API returns a specific reason in the `error.message` field.